 ADAPTATION: This is about designing cities that are flexible and adaptable to changes without wasting resources.
-By designing adaptable cities, communities can reduce the waste generated by demolishing and rebuilding infrastructure.
+Through adaptable built infrastructures, the resource waste generated when demolishing and rebuilding infrastructure can be avoided.

 LOCALIZATION: This means supporting local businesses and working together to create a more sustainable community.
 By supporting local businesses, communities can reduce their carbon footprint by avoiding transporting goods from faraway places.